-I lost my old first appendix of DARK SUN critters but still have the second, so

-DUNCEON #113 presents three high-impact DUNCEONS Of DRAGONS adventures, and the last-ever Polyhedron section offers a sneak peak at starship templates, a key element of the upcoming dzo Future expansion for the Dzo Mousew Roleplaying Game.
-Polyhedron's also got an overview of the RPGA's Winter Fantasy convention and the Living Greynwick Journal unveils the history and organization of the Knights of Holy Shielding.
+I lost my old first appendix of $\mathsf{D}{\mathsf{ARK}}$ Sun critters but still have the second, so expansion for the D20 MODERN Roleplaying Game.
+Polyhedron's also got an overview of the RPGA's Winter Fantasy convention and the LIVING GREYHAWK Journal unveils the history and organization of the Knights of Holy Shielding.
 This issue's adventures include: